PNNL-Comp-Mass-Spec/Informed-Proteomics/README.md

   * This file can be reused for multiple searches, as long as none of its parameters change
   * MSPathFinderT will perform this step automatically if not provided with a path to a feature file, using the respective parameters from the MSPathFinderT parameters.

-3. Run MSPathfinderT with the .Pbf (or .raw) file and a fasta file to search for proteins
+3. Run MSPathfinderT with the .Pbf (or .raw) file and a FASTA file to search for proteins
   * Creates \_IcTda.tsv files and .mzid
   * Can also be run with the spectrum source file directly, with PbfGen and ProMex run as part of the process.